Sergey7198/DailyToDoTests/README.md

 	Expected Result: Newly added goals should be displayed on the page in the table format.

-Testcase 3.
+Test case 3.
 Check if the user can mark/unmark the goals as done:

 	- Test step 1.
 Go to https://dailytodo.org/;
 	- Test step 2.
 Click the "Create your Daily Todo list"